-An easy way to save time in your editing is to get your white balance right in-camera.
-Now, if you are wondering what white balance is, or if you are familiar with the term, but aren’t quite sure how to use it, I’m going to walk you through the very basics in this post.
+Now, if you are wondering what white balance is, or if you are familiar with the term, but are not quite sure how to use it, I am going to walk you through the very basics of white balance in this post.

-Now, your camera may not always see the correct light temperature, depending on what white balance setting you are using.
-If you are in the shade, and have your white balance set to expose for full sunlight, your whites will appear light blue, with an overall blue cast to your image.
+Your camera, on the other hand is an entirely different story.
+It may not always see the correct light temperature, depending on what white balance setting you are using.
+If you are in the shade, and have your white balance set to expose for full sunlight, your whites will appear light blue and your image will have an overall blue cast to it.
 This is where light temperature comes into play.

-Light temperature is measured in Kelvins (K), where artificial light such as tungsten bulbs have lower light temperatures, around 3000 K, and natural light in the shade has a higher temperature, around 9500 K.
+Light temperature is measured in Kelvins or (K) for short.
+Artificial light such as tungsten bulbs have lower light temperatures, around 3000 K. Natural light in the shade has a higher temperature, around 9500 K.

 Here is a quick rundown of various lighting conditions, and their approximate measurements in Kelvins:

-Now that we’ve had our quick science lesson, let’s look at how to adjust your camera’s settings to achieve the correct white balance.
+Now that we’ve had our quick science lesson on color temperature, let’s look at how to adjust your camera’s settings to achieve the correct white balance.

-The above settings are common to most DSLRs.
+The white balance settings below are common to most DSLRs.
 The only exception is that some of the high-end DSLRs will have more advanced custom white balance settings.
-For now, let’s just look at the basic settings.
+For now, let’s just look at these basic settings.

-Auto white balance is a great place to start, because your camera can often nail the white balance, depending on your lighting conditions, especially if you are in fairly consistent, even light.
+Auto white balance is a great place to start, because your camera can often nail the white balance in auto, depending on your lighting conditions - especially if you are in fairly consistent, even light.

-First, you can determine which light source is dominant: daylight, or tungsten?
+To do to this, first determine which light source is dominant: daylight, or tungsten?
 Whichever light source is dominant, set your camera’s white balance to the appropriate setting.
-More window light?
-Set your white balance to Daylight or Shade.
-More light from the bulb?
-Set your camera to Tungsten (or Fluorescent, depending on the bulb).
+If the window light is dominant, set your white balance to Daylight or Shade.
+If the bulb light is dominant, set your camera to Tungsten (or Fluorescent, depending on the bulb).